karttur/soil-spectro/_posts/2022/2022-09-16-spectrodata-OSSL4ML04-mlmodel00.markdown

 _norm-L1_ is a length (linear) defined normalisation, _norm-L2_ is area (square) defined and _norm-max_ forces the maximum value of each spectra to have the same numerical value.
 [MORE ON SNV AND MSC]
 The main difference between SNV and MSC is that MSC can use a pre-defined average spectrum derived from an ensemble of spectra.
 This means that applying MSC for model testing requires the mean spectral signal from the training data.
-The other methods only use single spectrum properties for the scatter correction and do not require any additional information.

 In some circumstances it can be advantageous to execute two scatter corrections in sequence, with the second using the output from the first as input.
 The second should rather be either SNV or MSC, whereas the first can be any of the five (including SNV or MSC), as in this example of the scatter correction arguments: